-For four flights of the DIAL data set collocated water vapour and ozone profiles are available and used to classify UTLS air masses according to their chemical characteristics into tropospheric, stratospheric and mixed air.
+For four flights of the DIAL data set co-located $H_2O$ and $O_3$ profile are available and used to classify UTLS air masses according to their chemical characteristics into tropospheric, stratospheric and mixed air.
 We find the strongest bias at altitudes dominated by the mixed air class representing the ExTL while tropospheric or stratospheric air exhibit a smaller bias.
 From this correlation we deduce that insufficiently represented mixing processes and the role of numerical diffusion in ERA5 shape the vertical structure of the lower-stratospheric bias with the maximum occurring at altitudes that are most frequently affected by exchange processes between the troposphere and the stratosphere.
-The vertical structure of the moist bias of the entire data set is comparable to the four flights with collocated ozone and water vapour observations.
-In addition, the deeper bias over troughs which typically feature a deeper ExTL, the maximum moist bias in summer when cross-tropopause mixing is strongest, and the reduced bias at altitudes of constant stratospheric background humidity leads to the conclusion that the findings are applicable to the midlatitude in general.
-In the future, it would be interesting to identify the individual mixing processes that affect the moist bias most and the time scales on which it is formed.
+The vertical structure of bias of the entire data set is

+520 comparable to the four flights with co-located ozone and water vapor observations.
+In addition, the deeper bias over troughs which typically feature a deeper ExTL, the maximum bias in summer when cross-tropopause mixing is strongest, and the reduced bias at altitudes of constant stratospheric background humidity leads to the conclusion that the findings are applicable to the mid-latitude in general.
+In future, it would be interesting to identify the individual mixing processes that affect the bias most and the time scales on which it is formed.

-Data availability
+525 Data availability